microsoft/LLF-Bench/README.md

     sudo apt-get update
     sudo apt-get install cmake build-essential
+In addition, `alfworld` currently requires an older gym version.
+After installing llfbench, please downgrade the gym version to 0.15.4 by running

+    pip install gym==0.15.4

 For `metaworld` option, it requires libGL, which can be installed by

     sudo apt-get install ffmpeg libsm6 libxext6

 ## Examples